jalam11/QR-Methods-paper/README.md

 - Dithering is NOT applied
 - Output: "table_ss_no dith_v2_2021-08-04_1000_sims.csv"

-** The figures and tables were generated with the following .Rmd files **
+**The figures and tables based on simulated data were generated with the following .Rmd files**

 res_ss_v3
 - Cleans the results
-- Creates all figures except for figure S1, the figures which used the MIREC data
+- Creates all figures except for figure S1
 - Uses the helper functions in "ggplot_functions.R" to generate the figures

 res_ss_tables